Micahnd/Profit-Drivers-and-Trends-in-the-US-and-UK-Film-Industry-2010-2023/README.md

 To increase profitability and enhance audience engagement, I suggest the following to movie production companies:

 - Diversify production strategies by investing in a mix of genres, including those with proven track records of success (e.g., Adventure, Animation, Science Fiction)
-- Focus on quality over quantity by prioritizing fewer, higher-quality productions with moderate budgets ($50-100 million) and engaging runtimes (1.5-2.5 hours)
+- Focus on quality over quantity by prioritizing fewer, higher-quality productions with moderate budgets ($150-200 million) and engaging runtimes (1.5-2.5 hours)
 - Adapt to changing market conditions by monitoring audience preferences and adjusting production strategies accordingly
-- Optimize budget allocation by balancing investment in production, marketing, and distribution to maximize profitability
+- Balance runtime and pacing by ensuring runtime aligns with genre expectations and maintains audience engagement

 ## Limitations